 Depending on the cause and severity of the condition, treatment can range from minor lifestyle changes to bariatric surgery.

 - Adopting a healthy lifestyle: A dietician may be able to guide you to follow a low-calorie diet that is good for your heart health, provides complete nourishment to the body, and helps in maintaining an ideal weight.
 Regular physical activity, a consistent sleep cycle, and a positive mindset can improve your overall health, well-being, and quality of life.

 - Medicines for weight loss: when lifestyle changes are ineffective, the doctor may prescribe FDA-approved medicines that work on the brain or gastrointestinal tract to decrease appetite.

-- Surgical procedures: There are several types of weight-loss surgeries that are collectively known as bariatric surgery.
-This surgery makes changes to the patient’s digestive system by limiting the amount of food that can be consumed or reducing the absorption of nutrients or both.
+- Surgical procedures: Several types of weight-loss surgeries are collectively known as bariatric surgery.
+This surgery makes changes to the patient’s digestive system by limiting the amount of food that can be consumed reducing the absorption of nutrients or both.
 It is performed to reduce the risk of potentially life-threatening weight-related health problems in patients whose BMI is over 40.